CVC-FTC/.github/profile/readme.md

-# Welcome to the CVC-FTC Robotics Club GitHub orginisation
+# Welcome to the CVC-FTC Robotics Club GitHub organisation

 ---
 ---